Antonio Pimentel Tlahuitoltzin

 His rule began in 1540 after the execution of his half brother and rival for the throne Carlos by the Spanish Inquisition.
 Unlike Carlos, Antonio was outwardly a Christian with a close relationship with the cleric Toribio de Benavente Motolinia.
-He successfully maintained his authority under the threat of Spanish imperialism adapting the pre-colonial state to the new situation.
+He successfully maintained his authority under the Spanish Empire adapting the pre-colonial state to the new situation.
 He died of disease five years into his reign and nominated Hernando as his successor.